-2.1.3.9 Recreation
+2.1.3.10 Recreation

-Commitments specific to recreation were not proposed.
+The Applicant has not proposed any commitments specific to recreation.
 Site-specific BMPs implemented during construction and operation to minimize potential impacts on noise, traffic, and visual surroundings (as described in the respective resource sections of the ASC) would minimize impacts on recreational users (Section 4.2.4 of the ASC).
+Agency-recommended mitigation measures are provided in Section 4.12 of this EIS.

-2.1.3.10 Historic and Cultural Resources
+2.1.3.11 Historic and Cultural Resources